theunicornguild/myrent/03_renters/05_python_1_creating_renters.md

           return redirect('/')
 ```

-Since we checked that the user was actually authenticated we can then use `commit=False` to pause the actual saving of the object to the database and create a dummy object with the information that it has and saved that dummy object in a variable called `post` after that we can assign it a `landlord` which is the `request.user` and finally save the object to be sent to the database and afterwards send the user to the main page
+Since we checked that the user was actually authenticated we can then use `commit=False` to pause the actual saving of the object to the database and create a dummy object with the information that it has and saved that dummy object in a variable called `post`.
+After that, we can assign it a `landlord` which is the `request.user` and finally save the object to be sent to the database and afterwards redirect the user to the main page

 ```python
    else:
        form = RenterForm()
    return render(request, 'renter/add.html', {'form': form})
 ```
+#mention that we'll be creating this template next

-But in the case that the request isn’t `POST` then it will generate an empty form and send it as context to the user when it directs him to the add renter template page
+But in the case that the request isn’t `POST` then it will generate an empty form and send it as context to the user when it directs him to the add renter template page.

 ### Creating a template
+#there is no templates folder in the main app to go to
 Now go to `main/templates/` and create a folder and call it `renter` inside of it create a new file and name it `add.html` and type the following

 ```html